AstarNetwork/astar-docs/docs/learn/glossary.md

  Short for "test network": an experimental network where testing and development takes place.
 Networks are often executed on a testnet before they are deployed to a mainnet.

  ### Validium
  A concept related to layer 2 scaling.
-Validiums combine an off-chain execution environment based on zero-knowledge validity proofs with a Data Availability layer, effectively moving three of the four key blockchain functions over to highly specialized workers, freeing up the need for expensive resources on layer 1, leaving it to perform final settlement, only.
+Validiums combine an offchain execution environment based on zero-knowledge validity proofs with a Data Availability layer, effectively moving three of the four key blockchain functions over to highly specialized workers, freeing up the need for expensive resources on layer 1, leaving it to perform final settlement, only.

  ### Vesting
  A mechanism where a certain amount of tokens is released to the owner gradually over a period of time, often used for incentivizing long-term commitments and discouraging short-term speculation.